Birklehof/24-stunden-lauf-app-v1/README.md

-# Birklehof 24-Lauf
+# Birklehof 24-Stunden-Lauf

-A small application for the 24h-Lauf (race) at the school Birklehof.
+A small application for the 24-Stunden-Lauf (24 hour race) at the school Birklehof.